top of page

 Teaching

 I have been awarded a Fellowship of the Higher Education Academy in recognition of my teaching.
 I also hold a UCL Excellence in Student Feedback Award.
-For 4 years now, I have conducted seminars and completed marking and assessment for a range of courses in normative theorising, including:
+I have over 5 years of teaching experience.

-As well as teaching undergraduate courses, I was also a Widening Participation Fellow for two years during my PhD.
-I supported the university in both increasing access to HE for pre-university students from under-represented socio-economic backgrounds and helping current Widening Participation students in facing the challenges posed by progressing through university.
-During that time, I produced three pre-recorded sessions for the pre-university side of my role, which schools are able to use, subsequently booking me for Q&A follow up sessions if they wish (one on “Why Study Politics” at University and two are a guided Philosophy Subject Taster Workshop, with activities, on “Should animals have human rights?” and "Corruption - Bad People or Bad Institutions?").
+Previously, I was also a Widening Participation Fellow.
+I supported the University of Manchester in both increasing access to HE for pre-university students from under-represented socio-economic backgrounds and helping current Widening Participation students in facing the challenges posed by progressing through university.
+During that time, I produced three sessions for the pre-university side of my role, which schools were able to book for in-person delivery or listen to via pre-recording (one on “Why Study Politics” at University and two are a guided Philosophy Subject Taster Workshop, with activities, on “Should animals have human rights?” and "Corruption - Bad People or Bad Institutions?").
 For current university students, I organised and ran (alongside the WP Lead for Politics) a series of workshops to support current students through their undergraduate journeys and beyond.

 Get in Touch